stgeorgeshurstville/bulletin/_docs/prayer.md

 ---

 ## Collect
-Lord, mercifully receive the prayers of your people who call upon you; and grant that we may perceive and know what things we ought to do; and also may have grace and power faithfully to perform them; through Jesus Christ our Lord.
+Almighty and everlasting God, ruler of all things in heaven and earth, mercifully hear the supplications of your people, and grant us your peace all the days of our life; through Jesus Christ our Lord.
 Amen.

-## Week D
+## Week E

 | **Section** | **Content** |
 |--------------|-------------|